Best Crypto Options Trading Platforms October 2023

 Deribit Strike Prices

 Deribit provides a predetermined set of strike prices for different assets.
 For Bitcoin, strike prices are either in increments of $1,000 or $250.
-For Ethereum, increments are in $25 or $50, and for SOL, strike prices are either in $1 or $2 increments.
+And for Ethereum, increments are in $25 or $50.

 Max Leverage